akshaydubey50/namaste-react/notes/index.md

 => Selector in redux come's into picture when slice state get's updated now updated state data need to reflect to UI Component, this process known as **subscribing to the store**

+## Explain createSlice and configuration it takes
+=> create a new file for that slice now add items data will store data, add reducers to add action in that => Now export all action as SliceName.actions also export reducers as a SliceName.reducer => Now where we need to trigger any event import useDispatch () for react-redux with that import the action we required => Now import useSelector() were we need to show UI Data

+## Episode 13

+Create react app install testing library by default Jest testing library is use by react testing library

+## Whenever using fetch,state in react test use act()